Ashish-Kushwaha/Inventory_App/README.md

 Express.js
 MongoDB

+Backend is taking more time as expected please take care of that or please have patience.

+In reset password flow don't refresh the page after Email sent other wise not able to get the account back

 Demo Credentials

-youremail@gmail.com
+ashishkushwah@gmail.com

-yourpassword  :- password should be minimun 8 characters
+ashishkushwaha  :- password should be minimun 8 characters

-Keep paid Invoices to track Sales
+Keep paid Invoices to track Sales criteria

 Product sold is identified by when quantity of the product gets 0 and which shows out-of-stock